Korzer420/CurseRandomizer/README.md

 If enabled, even the names will match the original items, giving the player no indicator if an item might be a curse instead.
 Playing with this is not recommended.
 (Unless you like pain...
 I guess) If you are using the AllMajorItemsByArea mod, items which mimic skills will be considered as major items, trying to trick you even more.

 #### Cap Effects
 If enabled, the "cap" of curses can be determined by the player.
 These are used to evaluate if a curse can applied at all.
 For example, if you set the "Pain Cap" to 2, this curse cannot deal damage to you if you have 2 or less masks remaining.
-You cannot set the cap of "Desorientation" (since it doesn't have any) and Custom Curses.
-Mostly the function as you would expect, but here are the special cases:
+Here's what the caps do:

+- Amnesia: Determines how much times the spell damage can be lowered.
+If you select 3, the spell damage can be lowered by 30%. **If you set the cap to lower than 5, spell upgrades cannot be taken away.**
+- Darkness: Determines how stacked the vision range can be.
+If you select 3, the vision range can be lowered up to 45%. **Doesn't affected the needed rooms or if the curse can be casted.**
+- Diminish: Determines how stacked the nail decrease can be.
+If you select 3, the nail range can be lowered by 0.3 (Slightly above 20%).
+- Disorientation: The cap does nothing, but since otherwise the curse would feel excluded from the rest of the group, it also has cap button. ^-^
+- Emptiness: Determines how low your BASE max health can be.
+- Greed: Determines how much geo can be taken at max from a single cast.
+- Lost: Determines what the amount of relics/notches you need to posess is.
+If you select 3, it can only take relics/notches from which you have at least 3.
+Although this can be set to 0.
+The notch check will still evalute as if the cap would be one, since otherwise equipping charms is impossible.
+- Normality: Determines how much charms can be made useless.
+- Omen: Determines the max amount of needed enemy type kills.
+- Pain: Determines the min health you need for the curse to be applied.
+- Sloth: Determines the max amount of slows that can be applied.
+If you select 3, you nail slash and dash can only have an additional cooldown of 0.3 seconds.
-- Stupidity: The cap determines the MAX amount of soul a spell can cost (between 33 and 99)
+- Stupidity: Determines the max amount of soul a spell/focus can cost.
-- Normality: The cap determines HOW MANY charms can be useless.
+- Thirst: Determines the min amount of soul which you should get from hits.
+- Unknown: Determines how many visuals can be taken from you.
-- Weakness: The cap determines the MIN amount of damage, the nail should deal (this does not respect modifications done by other mods!)
+- Weakness: Determines the min amount of damage you nail should deal.

-- Thirst: The cap determines the MIN amount of soul, a hit on an enemy grant.
-- Lose: The cap determines the MIN amount of RELICS, that the player has to have for this curse to be applyable.
-Notches are considered with +1 for this!
-E.g the cap is 3, which means that the curse can only take notches from you if you have more than 4 notches.
+Custom: To check what the cap does for custom curses, you'd need to look it up in their respective readme.

 #### Default Curse
 Determines which curse should be applied to be casted if the normal curse fails.
 If this fails as well, disorientation is cast instead.
+It is suggested that this should be pain or another non permanent curse.

 #### Curse Method
 Determines how the curses should be placed.